vdbrink/vdbrink.github.io/_posts/2026-04-01-home-assistant-pollen-dashboard-integration.md

 A-choo!
 Bless you!

-With the Home Assitant Pollen radar integration you can see how many pollen are in the air for trees, grass and weeds.
+With the Home Assistant Pollen radar integration you can see how much pollen are in the air for trees, grass and weeds.

 I create a blog post how to install this integration and I added a few dashboard YAML code examples to show this data in different ways on your dashboard.